wsearunner/topwar/dailyreset.md

 10. Gathering

     - return any gathers to collect Reward Quest
     - send back out gathering based on research needs - R&D, oil, farms (never gather gold)

 11. Dark Forces / Warhammer

     - send strongest march for any Empire Relics (I just use Di / Rob as my main march)
     - once Radar is exhausted, send out 5x DF or WH rally
       - DF based on what research is needed to level up - usually unit research is best
     - reset to strongest march with Di / Rob (formation #1)

 12. Base / Research / Level Up

-    - claim 3x free gold
+    - claim VIP free gold
     - try to merge gold mines - get to highest level
     - merge units / base buildings (make sure to claim new units researched on merge)
     - start any new unit builds (Army > Navy > AF)
     - Radar HQ - any research upgrades (top to bottom)
-      - gold from 3x free, gem exchange, harvester, boxes - usually save boxes as much as possible
+      - gold from VIP, gem exchange, harvester, boxes - usually save boxes as much as possible
       - Sandtable to push whatever tech you need for upgrades
     - Special Effect Research (lvl 56) - upgrade all available